Wednesday, January 26, 2011

 Gizzard shad are native to the Great Lakes with the exception of Lake Superior.
 Shad can be seen concentrated at warm water discharges of industrial plants.

-Anglers along Lake St. Clair have reported seeing large schools of these fish passing through their ice holes while perch fishing.
-According to the department, the public should expect to see more shad die-offs through the winter and into spring.
+Anglers along Lake St. Clair have reported seeing large schools of gizzard shad passing through their ice holes while perch fishing.
+According to the department, more shad die-offs were expected through the winter and into spring.

 source: Michigan Department of Natural Resources and Environment